Samsung/tizen-docs/docs/platform/developing/contributing.md

-# Contribute code to Tizen
+# Contribute Code to Tizen

 This topic describes how you can contribute code to Tizen.